DevKarChun/Levels-of-Encryption-Utilising-EJS-MongoDB/README.md

 Registration of users with usernames and passwords.
 Encryption of the database.
-Password hashing.
+MD5 Password hashing.
-Password salting and hashing.
+Password salting and hashing Bcrypt.
 Utilization of Passport.js for managing cookies and sessions.
 Implementation of OAuth 2.0 in conjunction with Google for enhanced security.